Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 For example, if you own a property, the mortgage, insurance, property taxes, and HOA fees are incorporated into your debt-to-income ratio.

-Similarly, if the property you own is an investment property, the net income from this property can be added to your application giving you more purchasing power.
+Similarly, if the property you own is an investment property, the net income from this property can be added as additional income giving you greater purchasing power.

-Once the lender receives your credit reports/scores, reviews all your documentation and runs all the numbers (including debt-to-income ratios), you will learn whether or not you qualify for a pre-approval.
+Once the lender receives your credit reports/scores, reviews all your documentation and runs all the numbers, you will learn whether or not you qualify for a pre-approval.

-This is also a great opportunity to understand what your monthly payment might be by using that day’s interest rate and a specific purchase price.
+This is also a great opportunity to understand what your estimated monthly payment might be at a specific purchase price and using that day’s interest rate.